 An obstetric ultrasound is a non-invasive imaging procedure that uses sound waves to create pictures of your baby in the womb.
 It provides valuable information about your baby’s growth, development, and general health during pregnancy.
 Ultrasound is safe for both you and your baby and is a routine part of prenatal care.

-Types of Obstetric Ultrasound:
+Types of Obstetric Ultrasound Performed

-12-13 week Nuchal Translucency (NT) Scan:
+Nuchal Translucency

 The Nuchal Translucency (NT) scan is usually performed between 12-13 weeks.
 It measures the fluid at the back of your baby’s neck.
 The amount of fluid present is one of the markers used to assess the risk of certain chromosomal conditions, such as Down syndrome (trisomy 21), trisomy 18, and trisomy 13.
+A higher-than-normal amount of fluid may indicate an increased risk for chromosomal abnormalities, though many babies with a thicker NT fold are healthy.
+The NT scan is usually combined with blood tests to give a more complete risk assessment.

-20-Week Morphology Scan (Anatomy Scan):
+20-Week Morphology Ultrasound

 Is There Any Risk to My Baby?